alonitac/DevOpsBootcampUPES/tutorials/networking_OSI_model.md

 8. Which version of IP protocol did you use in the Internet layer?
 9. In the Internet layer, what is the destination IP of the packets?
 10. What is the MAC address of your device?
-11. How many bits have been transmitted over the wire to google’s servers?
+11. How many bits have been transmitted over the wire to google's servers?
 12. What is the protocol sequence that the frame (the lower level piece of data) have been composed of?